czlucius/code-scanner/README.md

 ## Notes
 1. Tag EXPM is used for experimental features.
-    Use Ctrl+Shift+F to perform project-wide search in Android Studio.
+    Use Ctrl+Shift+F to perform a project-wide search in Android Studio.
-2. See foss branch for development for a build free of ML Kit, a proprietary Google library.
+2. See the foss branch for development for a build free of ML Kit, a proprietary Google library.
 3. Crash reporting is optional.
 4. For security vulnerabilities, send an email to czl.apps@icloud.com to arrange for encrypted communication before disclosing the vulnerability.